nfisher23/nickolasfisher.com/content/blog/How-to-do-Test-Driven-Development-on-Your-Ansible-Roles-Using-Molecule.md

 Should have both tests pass.

 Probably the most difficult part going forward will be understanding how to leverage test infra to write the appropriate tests.
-The best resource I&#39;ve found is simply the listing of modules at [https://testinfra.readthedocs.io/en/latest/modules.html](https://testinfra.readthedocs.io/en/latest/modules.html,)--from there I have just been tinkering with it to get used to how it all works.
+The best resource I've found is simply the listing of modules at [https://testinfra.readthedocs.io/en/latest/modules.html](https://testinfra.readthedocs.io/en/latest/modules.html,)--from there I have just been tinkering with it to get used to how it all works.

 A big reason that we write these tests is so that we can refactor our work.
 I would encourage you to take the code above and modularize it--e.g. change the download url, use a register to get the tar.gz location, and reuse anything that looks duplicated.
-Because this is focused on introducing molecule, I&#39;ll leave you here.
+Because this is focused on introducing molecule, I'll leave you here.